neonmik/Wave-Machine-Firmware/README.md

 Changelog:

+    27/09/2024:- Updated Firmware to use new Hardware (Pico PLus 2) - Also Added Polyphonic Filter.
     25/08/2023:- Added a serial window on startup that tells you all the synth details (Unique ID, Firmware Version, and Core Temp).
     24/08/2023:- Added the Sustaion pedal function.
     12/08/2023:- Added Changelog and Updated synth name.